Bonface-Osoro/saleos/README.md

 ==============

-Rather than estimating only aggregated network capacity results, the purpose of the `saleos` repository (as reported in the affiliated paper) is to provide insight on the potential amount of emission for every subscriber served and how it compares to the terrestrial systems.
+Rather than estimating only aggregated network capacity results, the purpose of the `saleos` repository (as reported in the affiliated paper) is to provide insight on the potential amount of emission for every subscriber served.

-Example scenarios are applied in the modeling process, and results for the estimated emission per subscriber are visualized in `Figure 3`.
+Example scenarios are applied in the modeling process, and results for the estimated emission per subscriber are visualized in `Figure 4`.

 #### Figure 4 Estimated fuel used for launcing LEO satellites in orbit and per user emission
 <p align = 'center'>